| |

 Yes!
 You can use a dehydrator or even air-dry them, though the oven method is quicker and more reliable.

-Why did my oranges turn brown?
+Why did my orange slices turn brown?

 What else can I do with dried orange slices?